Putin visited Russia's Kursk region for first time since Moscow said it drove out Ukrainian forces

-President Vladimir Putin visited Russia's Kursk region for the first time since Moscow said that it drove out Ukrainian forces from the area last month, the Kremlin said Wednesday.
+President Vladimir Putin visited Russia's Kursk region for the first time since Moscow claimed that it drove Ukrainian forces out of the area last month, the Kremlin said Wednesday.

 Putin visited the region bordering Ukraine the previous day, according to the Kremlin.